cavalab/srbench/docs/CompetitionGuide.md

 - For datasets up to 10000 rows, 600 minutes (10 hours)

-If a call to `est.fit()` takes longer than the alotted time, it will receive a SIGALRM signal and be terminated.
+If a call to `est.fit()` takes longer than the allotted time, it will receive a SIGALRM signal and be terminated.
 Users may choose to handle this signal if they wish in order to return an "any time" solution.